gallinapassus/DebugKit/README.md

 ## Limitations

-DebugKit supports 64 individual debug levels (0-63).
+DebugKit supports 64 individual debug levels (levels 0-62) for normal use and one pre-defined 'catch-all' level (level 63).